It is a large paired surface muscle that extends longitudinally from the occipital bone to the lower thoracic vertebrae of the spine.

 - Muscle spasms.

-When you see a doctor for your undiagnosed trapezoidal distension, you will be asked in detail where your pain feels, what makes it worse and what improves it.
+When you see a doctor for your undiagnosed trapezoidal distension, you will be asked where your pain feels, what makes it worse and what improves it.
 This will give the doctor a better idea of where the pain is.

 A brief medical history and medication list will also be taken to rule out any underlying cause.

 The next one will be the physical examination.
-Your doctor will inspect the area for signs of bruising on your upper back and ask you to move your arms and shoulders to see exactly how the trapezius muscle pain occurs and what areas of your upper back show tightness and sensitivity.
+Your doctor will inspect the area for signs of bruising on your upper back and ask you to move your arms and shoulders to see precisely how the trapezius muscle pain occurs and what areas of your upper back show tightness and sensitivity.

 Other evaluations will evaluate the function of the cranial nerve, including the sensation of light touch and a prick.
 Muscle stretch reflexes and strength tests will also be measured.